Everything You Want To Know About Nipple Piercings (& We Mean EVERYTHING)

-Everyone has an opinion on nipple piercings.
-Maybe you have one of your own.
-Maybe you want one.
-Maybe the thought makes you want to cross your arms and protect your breasts at all costs.
-Or maybe, like us, you just want to know more about the whole thing.

-The nipple piercing trend is currently having a big moment, thanks to stars like Kendall Jenner, Bella Hadid, Rihanna, Amber Rose, and Kristen Stewart (and those are just a few of the celebrities rumored to have one) — but given the hidden nature, it’s difficult to get a handle on just how popular it is.
-That's why we asked celebrity piercer Brian Keith Thompson of Body Electric Tattoo to tell us everything.
-But first he clarified one important thing: Nipple piercings aren't just for Hollywood bigwigs; they're for everyone in "every field you can imagine."
+The nipple piercing trend is currently having a big moment, thanks to celebs like Kendall Jenner, Bella Hadid, Rihanna, Amber Rose, and Kristen Stewart — just a few of the celebs rumored to have one — but given the nature, it’s difficult to get a handle on just how popular it is.

 Advertisement